 Michael Choy is a firm believer that education coupled with technology will empower people in the workforce.
 As a thought leader in the field of adult education. he writes papers to push the frontiers in this field and is frequently invited to be a key-note speaker at university forums, and public institutions such as Asian Development Bank Conference, UNESCO Conference and Adult Learning Symposiums.
 He is an award-winning innovator who developed impactful pedagogical tools to transform adult education.

-Michael gives back to the society by serving in the academic committee of an MNC healthcare training institute, a local School Advisory Committee and together with his team in Tech Tree, creates complimentary chatbots for learning in collaboration with UNESCO for underprivileged children in Thailand and Myanmar.
+Michael gives back to the society by serving in a local School Advisory Committee and together with his team in Tech Tree, creates complimentary chatbots for learning in collaboration with UNESCO for underprivileged children in Thailand and Myanmar.